Babel has two big annual events - the Babel Lecture and our Young Writers' Competition.

 Our lecturer was Peter French, Chairman of JP French Associates Forensic Speech and Acoustic Laboratory, York, and Honorary Professor in the Department of Language and Linguistic Science at the University of York.
 Peter's talk focused on his experience of analysing recordings in more than 5,000 police investigations and legal cases from countries throughout the world.

 'Their own tongues speak against them: Phonetics in the criminal justice system' describes the roles played by phoneticians as forensic scientists in criminal investigations and as expert witnesses in criminal trials.
 Forensic phonetic casework is explained and illustrated with analyses and recordings from high profile cases.
 The talk also considers the role that new speech technology can play in crime prevention and detection.
-You can watch Peter's lecture here, starting at 1 hour 33 minutes.
+Read one attendee's review of the evening here.